pierrepicaud/resume/README.md

 - Citizenship: Vietnam
 - Work permmit in Tartastan: I have
 - Lives in: Innopolis, Tartastan, Russia
-- Ready to move, ready to travel (After August 2023)
+- Ready to move, ready to travel

 ## Objective
 To gain further experience and advance my career as a Junior DevOps Engineer by joining a growth-oriented organization that values teamwork, innovation, and collaboration.
 I am passionate about contributing to the development and deployment of complex systems and technologies, and I am eager to expand my expertise in DevOps practices, tools, and technologies.

 ## Skills
 - Automation testing on Android and iOS platforms
-- Flutter junior (TODO: Profide link to projects)
+- Flutter junior (TODO: Profile link to projects)
 - Docker for containerization and deployment
 - Container orchestration tools such as Docker Swarm and Helm
 - DevOps CI/CD principles and practices
-- Infrastructure as code tools such as Terraform and CloudFormation
+- Infrastructure as code tools such as Terraform
 - Continuous integration and delivery (CI/CD) tools such as Jenkins, GitLab CI, and GitHub Actions
 - Configuration management tools such as Ansible
 - Kubernetes for container orchestration and management
-- Programming languages such as Python and shell scripting (bash)
+- Programming languages such as Python, Groovy and shell scripting (bash)
-- Big data processing technologies such as Spark
 - Cloud computing platforms such as AWS and Google Cloud
 - Version control systems such as Git and GitHub
 - Strong communication skills in English and Vietnamese
-- Knowledge of Windows and Linux OS
+- Basic knowledge of Windows, Mac and Linux OS
 - Monitoring services such as Sentry
 - Familiarity with virtualization technologies, including VMWare and HyperV
 - Practical knowledge of Google Drive API